diablobench/diablobench.github.io/README.md

 It was developed in a partnership between University of Sydney and the Swiss Federal Institute of Technology Lausanne (EPFL) to evaluate blockchain and distributed ledger technologies when running realistic applications.
 The name Diablo stems from DIstributed Analytical BLOckchain benchmark.
-If you use Diablo, feel free to cite our latest technical report:
+If you use Diablo, please cite our scientific article:

 *[Diablo: A Benchmark Suite for Blockchains](https://gramoli.github.io/pubs/Eurosys23-Diablo.pdf)*.
 V. Gramoli, R. Guerraoui, A. Lebedev, C. Natoli and G. Voron.